puppetlabs/puppetdb/documentation/maintain_and_tune.markdown

 If you've recently changed the certificates in use by the PuppetDB server, you'll also need to update the SSL configuration for PuppetDB itself.

-If you've installed PuppetDB from Puppet Labs packages, you can simply re-run the `puppetdb ssl-setup` command.
+If you've installed PuppetDB from Puppet packages, you can simply re-run the `puppetdb ssl-setup` command.
 Otherwise, you'll need to again perform all the SSL configuration steps outlined in [the installation instructions](./install_from_source.html).